 Best Chess Books for Beginners

-The covid-19 pandemic lockdown, coupled with the Netflix series Queen’s Gambit, has sprawled a lot of interest in chess between 2019 and 2022.
+The Covid-19 pandemic lockdown, coupled with the Netflix series Queen’s Gambit, sparked a lot of interest in chess between 2019 and 2022.

 Recent stats indicate that more people have developed an interest in chess and are starting to learn the popular game.